Dynamics of being: Dynamics and Catalytic states

 History of transformation—appendix to catalytic states

 This section is a brief review of some classic modes that have transformation as a goal or may be used toward that goal.
-These may provide enhancement and elaboration of the dynamics and further data on catalytic states
+These may provide enhancement and elaboration of the mechanics and further data on catalytic states

 Aims of a study of history of transformation